bkamapantula/bkamapantula.github.io/art.md

 - Each year is represented as a vertical stripe.
 - Leftmost stripe represents 1901 year while the rightmost strike represents 2018 year.
+- Color of a stripe represents the average temperate for a specific year.

 **Note**